numerica-ideas/community/docker/quickly-dockerizing-nodejs/README.md

 ## Dockerizing NestJS Application

-Let's consider an [API](https://github.com/numerica-ideas/community/tree/master/docker/quickly-dockerizing-nodejs) built with the NestJS framework powered by Node.js, feel free to use any other project or to generate a new one as we did using the command `nest new quickly-dockerizing-nodejs` as illustrated below:
+Let's consider an [API](https://github.com/numerica-ideas/community/tree/master/docker/quickly-dockerizing-nodejs) built with the NestJS framework powered by Node.js, feel free to use any other project or to generate a new one as we have done using the command `nest new quickly-dockerizing-nodejs` as illustrated below:

 ![generate-nestjs-project](./images/generate-nestjs-project.png)

-After running `docker init` in the project directory, the next step is to answer a few questions, generally the first one is detected automatically (talking about the platform : Node), and by default Nest uses `dist` as the output folder and the production command to start the App is `npm run start:prod` which starts the App on the port `3000`:
+After running `docker init` in the project directory, the next step is to answer a few questions, generally, the first one is detected automatically (talking about the platform: Node), and by default, Nest uses `dist` as the output folder and the production command to start the App is `npm run start:prod` which starts the App on the port `3000`:

 ![run-docker-init](./images/run-docker-init.png)